Chamblee DUI Lawyer - Chamblee DUI Attorney

 If you have been arrested for DUI within the city limits of Chamblee, you need effective, experienced representation.
 Contact the Law Office of Richard Lawson immediately to schedule a free consultation.

 In the State of Georgia, the Department of Driver Services will automatically suspend your driver's license once they receive notice of your DUI arrest.
-You only have 10 days to file a request for hearing to avoid the suspension.
+You only have 30 days to file a request for a hearing or an ignition interlock device to avoid the suspension.
 Our office will manage your court case as well as your driver's license hearing.
-We will request an Administrative License Suspension hearing or an ALS hearing immediately so you can potentially avoid the license suspension.
+We will request an Administrative License Suspension hearing or an ignition interlock device immediately so you can potentially avoid the license suspension.
 If you do not request the hearing, you are facing up to a 12 month license suspension.

 Richard Lawson was trained in DUI law as a prosecutor over 20 years ago; now he exclusively handles DUI cases.
 He has the training, knowledge, experience, and dedication it takes to win a DUI trial in Chamblee, Georgia.
 His rankings on AVVO are unequaled in the State of Georgia and his background as a trial attorney with DUI trials in Metro Atlanta will provide you with an edge that other DUI defense attorneys cannot offer.

 From the beginning of his career Richard Lawson prosecuted DUI cases; learning the ins and outs of the DUI trial and weaknesses in the Prosecution's cases.
 He learned which trial tactics are most effective against prosecutors, which expert witnesses were most effective in court, and which courts had built in bias against DUI defendants.